karmab/kcli/README.md

 [![Pypi](http://img.shields.io/pypi/v/kcli.svg)](https://pypi.python.org/pypi/kcli/)

 This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates ( optionally using cloudinit).
+It will also report ips for any vm connected to a dhcp enabled libvirt network and generally for every vm deployed from this client
 It started cos i switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

 ## installation